shanehampton/stablecoin_stats/README.md

 ## How It Works

 1. Each exchange WebSocket has a dedicated client to maintain the connection and receive messages.
 The client processes market updates from the exchange and broadcasts relevant currency pair exchange rates to a Phoenix PubSub `rates` topic.
 2. The core backend listens for new `rates`, then stashes them in a PostgreSQL database and a non-perisistent cache.
 The latter is implemented as a [vanilla GenServer process with key-value state](https://gist.github.com/oklaiss/8b70f78e3f9f28fec34696ecbf328aeb).
-Stablecoin prices and stats seen on the frontend are derived from these raw exchange rate feeds.
-Whenever a new rate comes in, the scoring model generates new values and broadcast them to a Phoenix PubSub `stats` topic.
+Stablecoin metrics seen on the frontend are derived from these raw exchange rate feeds.
+Whenever a new rate comes in, the scoring model generates new values and broadcasts them to a Phoenix PubSub `stats` topic.
 3. When a browser connects, a Phoenix LiveView process is spawned.
 On mount, it receives initial state from the cache/database and begins to listen for new `stats`.
 Fully rendered HTML is served directly from the backend to the browser via Phoenix socket.

 ## Architecture